About the course

 Oxford University IT Services runs courses on various computer programmes and can offer help and guidance.

 Oxford University has an extensive library system and the Bodleian Japanese Library (BJL) is the main lending service within the University for the material you will require.
 A large part of its material can be borrowed for a limited period.
 It is located within the same building as the Nissan Institute.
 A tutorial on using the library and IT facilities will be provided during the first weeks of the programme by the librarian of the BJL.

-The Nissan Institute provides students with the use of a study room that has desk space, chairs.
+The Nissan Institute provides students with the use of a study room that has desk space and chairs.
 Individual lockers are provided for storage of student belongings.
 Wireless internet access is available throughout the building.
 The student room also contains a collection of Japanese and English books and dictionaries.
 This room is available to all students on the MSc and MPhil courses during normal office hours.

 The Nissan Institute Seminar runs weekly over the Michaelmas (autumn), Hilary (spring) and well into Trinity (summer) terms.
 Each week, speakers with a national and international reputation in Japanese studies are invited to present a paper about their current research.
 Attendance at the Nissan Institute Seminar is an integral part of the programme.

 In addition, the Nissan Research Seminar provides an arena for graduate students working on Japan to meet weekly during Michaelmas and Trinity terms to exchange ideas about their work in progress.
 Master’s students are welcomed into this graduate research community.